Pawtucket Maroons: 1914 & 1915 - Colonial League

 Following the demise of the 1915 Federal League, Pawtucket did not host another a minor league team until the 1946 season, when the Pawtucket Slaters resumed play as members of the reformed New England League.

 The ballparks

 The Pawtucket teams played their regular minor league home games at the Dexter Street grounds in the Pawtucket.
 The grounds also hosted soccer games in the era, beginning in 1887.
 The ballpark site was located at the corner of Barton Street and Dexter Street in Pawtucket.
 Today, the ballpark site is commercial property.

 In the era, Pawtucket teams hosted Sunday minor league games at Crescent Park.
 Crescent Park was located in neighboring East Providence, Rhode Island.
-The site also hosted major league teams playing exhibitions in the early 1900's.
+The site also hosted major league teams playing exhibitions in the early 1900s.
 The amusement park operated from 1887 to 1979.
-Built in 1895, the Cresent Park Carousel survives and is listed on the National Register of Historic Places.
+Built in 1895, the Crescent Park Carousel survives and is listed on the National Register of Historic Places.
 Today, the historic carousel is located at 700 Bullocks Point Avenue in Riverside, Rhode Island.